phaufe/ynoteclassic/Readme.md

     1.)FastColoredTextbox -For Text Editing

-    2.)Irony - For Parsing

-    3.)DockPanelSuite - For Tabbed Interface
+    2.)DockPanelSuite - For Tabbed Interface

     You can help by adding more features and creating translations.